sethvincent/docpage/README.md

   docpage {command} [options]

 COMMANDS:
-  publish,   publish a page
+  publish     publish a page
-  build,     build page,
+  build       build page,
-  start,     serve a page locally register,  create an account on docpage.org login,     log in to docpage.org help,      show this help message
+  start       serve a page locally register    create an account on docpage.org login       log in to docpage.org help        show this help message

 BUILD
   docpage build file.md

+  Options:
+  -o, --output   the filepath of the html file you want to create -w, --watch    watch the markdown file for changes and rebuild

 START
   docpage start file.md

+  Options:
+  -o, --output   the filepath of the html file you want to create -w, --watch    watch the markdown file for changes and rebuild

 PUBLISH
   docpage publish file.md name-of-project